-ACH and EFT are terms that are related to the transfer of money electronically.
-Today, handling cash or checks seem archaic and passé.
-We are moving towards the direction of plastic for everyday use, and to help us in this move we have the ACH, or Automated Clearing House, and EFT, or Electronic Funds Transfer.
+ACH and EFT are terms that are related to the transferring of money electronically.
+Today, handling cash or cheques seems an archaic process.
+The world is moving towards the direction of plastic for everyday use, and to help in this move, many methods such as ACH, or Automated Clearing House, and EFT, or Electronic Funds Transfer has been introduced.

-When you say ACH, it is referring to the electronic network of financial institutions in the US where ACH transactions are being processed in batches.
-The use of ACH has given very useful in the past decade as it reduces the need for checks and gives the convenience of paying a bill or receiving your paycheck in the comfort of home.
+ACH refers to the electronic network of financial institutions in the US where ACH transactions are being processed in batches.
+The use of ACH has proven to be very useful in the past decade as it reduces the need for cheques and allows the convenience of paying a bill or receiving one’s pay checks in the comfort of one’s own home.

-EFT is the process involving the transfer of money electronically, including not only ACH, but also POS transactions, paper drafts, and bill payments among others, between two or more parties.
-Today, people would prefer to handle cash less, as the risk of it being lost is big.
-Also, there is that small matter that if you lose cash, it’s virtually untraceable.
-EFT provides a good solution and the better alternative for this problem.
+EFT is the process that involves the transferring of money electronically between two or more parties, including not only ACH, but also POS transactions, paper drafts, and bill payments among others.
+Today, people are quite reluctant to handle cash, as the risk of it being lost is quite large.
+Also, when cash is lost, it is virtually untraceable.
+EFT provides a good solution for these issues and, therefore, is the best alternative for this problem.

-• ACH and EFT are terms in relation to the transfer of money electronically between people.
+• ACH and EFT are terms in relation to the transferring money electronically between people.

 • EFT is the process of transferring money electronically while ACH is a network for financial institutions to transfer money electronically.